-This platform studies patterns of linguistic variation, change and interactional behaviour in English, German, French, Italian, Portuguese and Spanish.
-The question of the processes of change and the nature of the observed variation is linked to the question of linguistic norms.
+This research forum studies patterns of linguistic variation, change and interactional behaviour in English, German, French, Italian, Portuguese and Spanish.
+The processes of change and the nature of the observed variation is linked to the question of linguistic norms.
 How do new norms emerge, and what can this process tell us about language as an instrument of human communication?
 We contribute internationally to debates on norm, variation and change within construction grammar, grammaticalisation theory, sociolinguistics, pragmatics, contrastive linguistics and perception theory.

 - How are norms of language use developed and maintained in the communities where the studied languages are used, including through the (new) media?

 - How can corpora of spoken and written communication improve our understanding of norm, variation and change in these languages (in production as well as in interactional patterns)?

 - How can contrasts between usage patterns in the various languages and cultures help understand the potential in variation and structure in human language and the outcome of language contact?

 - How can the study of contrasts shed light on the difficulties these languages pose for Danish-speaking L2-learners (collaboration with the platform “Language in the Danish Educational System”)?

 Our projects explore various issues: large electronic corpora and the study of (changes in) language use; changes that promote an informalisation of language use; contextual embeddedness and the meaning of linguistic forms and how societal and technological changes over time can influence the conditions of communication and thus language use; contrastive and typological issues, such as interlanguage variation and other language contact phenomena as a source of knowledge about the potential in variation and language structure.

 - Hosting of CILPR (Congrès International de Linguistique et de Philologie Romanes) (contact : Jan Lindschouw, Lene Schøsler) July 1st-6th 2019 ) and subsequent publication activity of selected papers.